Four Drug-pushers Arrested In Sialkot - UrduPoint

 Four Drug-pushers Arrested In Sialkot

-Police on Tuesday arrested four alleged drug-pushers and recovered 5.800-kg charas from them
+Police on Tuesday arrested four alleged drug-pushers and recovered 140-liters liquor and 1.470-kg marijuana from them

-According to sources, City Pasrur police conducted a raid in Mohallah Imam Sahib and other areas and arrested Basher with 1.
+According to police spokesman, Sambrial police arrested three alleged drug-pushers identified as Sagheer from Malkhanwala with 50-liters liquor, Babar from Sahowala with 50-liters liquor and Arashad from Sambrial Road with 40-liters liquor.

 Police have registered separate cases.